RetroPie/RetroPie-Docs/docs/Atari-Jaguar.md

 ***
 ![atarijaguar](https://cloud.githubusercontent.com/assets/10035308/12190454/f776b6a4-b585-11e5-9b8b-1f7ed69480b3.png)
 ***
 _The Atari Jaguar was the first 64 bit video game console released in 1993.
-It was a bad enough commercial failure that it  put Atari out of the home video game console business for 25 years._
+It was a bad enough commercial failure that it  put Atari out of the home video game console business.
+It's successor the Jaguar CD was an even worse failure._

 ***